AriFordsham/GHCWiki/sebastian-and-simon.md

 - !2192: Reflect tree structure of clauses and gaurds in the syntax we check.
 A variant of the following:
   - Leads to regressions in 4 test cases.
 Yuck
-  - Simon suggested to go straight from `GrdTree` to `DigestedTree`, so to drop `CtTree`
-    - Seb thinks that `CtTree` is a useful abstraction, but explaining the semantics is additional overhead.
-Also due to a limitation with the type oracle, we need to `collectRefines` now.
-So yes, better just drop it.

 - Paper
   - \ctcon binds term names only.
 Should we also bind type vars?
 What about type constraints?
 The latter become constraints on their own.